Wisemonk Team

 Geographically distributed operations reduce single-point-of-failure risk.

-GCCs in India serve as excellent risk mitigation centers through follow-the-sun coverage, robust governance frameworks, and 24/7 operational efficiency.
+GCCs in India serve as excellent risk mitigation centers through follow-the-sun coverage, mature governance frameworks, and 24/7 operational efficiency.
 For US and UK companies, global operations never stop.

 5. Government support for foreign investment

-India allows 100% foreign direct investment in most sectors.
+India allows 100% foreign direct investment in most sectors, and that policy is producing real capital flows.

-States like Karnataka, Telangana, and Tamil Nadu offer GCC-specific policies with tax benefits and plug-and-play infrastructure.
-This positions India uniquely among emerging Asian markets.
+States like Karnataka, Telangana, and Tamil Nadu add GCC-specific policies with tax benefits and plug-and-play infrastructure.

 Learn more about company registration in India to understand the entity setup process.